giodamelio/lab-27-directive-refactor/README.md

 Create a minimum of three distinct directives: a list directive, a list item directive, and a form directive.

-At least one of these directives should call a function on a controller.
+At least one of these directives should call a function that has been passed with an `'&'`.

 Follow best practices with testing, by writing a separate test file for each of the directives.